wojdyr/fityk/doc/data.rst

 The value of undefined points, like ``y[-1]`` and ``Y[-1]``, is explained later in this section.

+.. note:: Points are kept sorted according to their *x* coordinate.
+The sorting is performed after each transformation.
+Thus changing the *x* coordinate may change the order and indices of points.

 Expressions can contain:

 - real numbers in normal or scientific format (e.g. ``1.23e5``),